-The priority of payments is set out in clause 5 of the Listing Particulars.
+The priority of payments is set out in clause 5, schedule 6 of the Notes Facility Agreement.
 First priority is amounts due to the Security Trustee and any Delegate.
 Secondly, amounts due to any other service providers.
 Thirdly, amounts due to the relevant tax authority.
 Fourthly, amounts due to third party creditors.
 Fifthly, principal and disposal proceeds in respect of a loan.
 Sixthly, dividends payable.
 Seventhly, the amount of any agreement fees payable.
 Eighthly, interest payable on the Notes.